-- (6) The City will provide CalPERS California Government Code section 21335 up to a five percent (5%) Annual Cost-of-Living Allowance, base year 2001) as an added CalPERS benefit.
-The first application date is April 1, 2003. - (c) For Employees Hired on or After July 1, 2011 December 29,2012 - (1) The City will amended its contract with CalPERS effective December 28, 2012 to provide a new second tier retirement program of 2% at 60 with three year average salary formula and no other additional CalPERS benefits for all unit employees hired on or after July 1, 2011 December 29, 2012 or as soon as administratively possible consistent with CalPERS contract process.
-Effective July 1, 2011 all unit eEmployees hired on or after July 1, 2011 December 29, 2012 shall pay the entire seven percent (7%) of the employee's current base salary (as the employee contribution) and any other compensation as qualified by state law towards CalPERS retirement benefit through a payroll deduction.
+- 13.2 Public Employee Retirement System Benefits for Unit Employees hired on or after July 1, 2011December 29, 2012. - (a) The City will_amended its contracted with P.E.R.S. effective December 28, 2012 to provide a new second tier retirement program of 2% at 60 with three year average salary formula and no other additional P.E.R.S. benefits for all unit employees hired on or after December 29, 2012 July 1, 2011 or as soon as administratively possible consistent with P.E.R.S. contract process. - (b) Effective July 1, 2011 all unit eEmployees hired on or after July 1, 2011 December 29, 2012 shall pay the entire seven percent (7%) of the employee's current base salary (as the employee contribution) and any other compensation as qualified by state law towards P.E.R.S. retirement benefit through a payroll deduction.

-(d) PERS Benefits for Employees hired on or after January 1, 2013 December 29, 2012
+13.3 PERS Benefits for Employees hired on or after January 1, 2013 December 29, 2012

-(1) Employees with Reciprocity:
+(a) Employees with Reciprocity:

-Employees hired on or after January 1, 2013December 29, 2012, who had service under another CalPERS agency or public retirement system with reciprocity prior to January 1, 2013, and a break in service of less than 6 months and are considered classic employees by PERS AB 340, shall be subject to the PERS pension formula of 2% at 60 with no optional pension enhancements and the other provisions of the retirement tier they were hired under.
-Employees shall pay the entire seven (7%) of the employee's current base salary (as the employee contribution) and any other compensation as qualified by state law towards CalPERS retirement benefit through a payroll deduction.
+Employees hired on or after January 1, 2013December 29, 2012, who had service under another CalPERS agency or public retirement system with reciprocity prior to January 1, 2013, and a break in service of less than 6 months and are considered classic employees by PERS AB340, shall be subject to the PERS pension formula of 2% at 60 with no optional pension enhancements and the other provisions of the retirement tier they were hired under.
+Employee's shall pay the entire seven percent (7%) of the employee's current base salary (as the employee contribution) and any other compensation as qualified by state law towards P.E.R.S. retirement benefit through a payroll deduction.

-(2) Employees without Reciprocity:
+(b) Employees without Reciprocity:

-Employees hired on or after January 1, 2013, shall be subject to the AB340 PERS pension formula of 2% at 62 with no optional pension enhancements and the other provisions of the retirement tier they were hired under.
-Employees shall pay 50% of the City normal cost rate for the 2% at 62 as determined by CalPERS.
+Employees hired on or after January 1, 2013, shall be subject to the PERS AB340 pension formula of 2% at 62 with no optional pension enhancements and the other provisions of the retirement tier they were hired under.
+Employees shall pay 50% of the City's normal cost rate for the 2% at 62 as determined by CalPERS.